Hanazuki: Full of Treasures: Development and production

 The original concept of Hanazuki was first developed in 2005 as an independent toy line by Norwegian art director Niko Stumpo and his Dutch partner, Hanneke Metselaar, under the self-formed Hanazuki Company in the Netherlands.
 Hasbro purchased the rights to the Hanazuki brand in 2010, with The Hanazuki Company being rebranded Thisisarobot.
-By 2013, Hanazuki was being developed as an interactive game for children from ages 7 to 12, with a scheduled release date for Fall 2014.
+By 2013, Hanazuki was being developed as an interactive game for children from ages 7 to 14, with a scheduled release date for Fall 2014.
 A preview of Hanazuki was included in the 2013 United States home media release of Hasbro Studios' My Little Pony: Equestria Girls.
 On January 10, 2017, Hasbro announced Hanazuki as a web series that would premiere on their YouTube channel on January 12.

 Release

-Released beginning on January 12, 2017 on the property's official website and by Hasbro's official YouTube channel, the first season consists of 27 episodes, with the first 18 released in two sets of nine in accordance with the full moon of the lunar calendar.
+Released beginning on January 12, 2017, on the property's official website and by Hasbro's official YouTube channel, the first season consists of 27 episodes, with the first 18 released in two sets of nine in accordance with the full moon of the lunar calendar.
 The remaining nine episodes were released weekly from May 19 to July 14, 2017.
 The series was available in multiple languages.
 In 2018, Hasbro has since de-listed all the full episodes off their YouTube channel following the decision to air the series via television networks.
+However, in 2024, this series returned to YouTube via Hasbro's own newly created YouTube channel HasTV Charm.

-In Canada, Hanazuki: Full of Treasures aired as a sneak peek on January 28, 2017 on Teletoon, Cartoon Network, YTV, and Disney Channel, all operated by Corus Entertainment.
+In Canada, Hanazuki: Full of Treasures aired as a sneak peek on January 28, 2017, on Teletoon, Cartoon Network, YTV, and Disney Channel, all operated by Corus Entertainment.

 In the United States, Discovery Family began broadcasting the first season on December 1, 2018.

 Originally, season 2 was supposed to be released in 2018, but was delayed to 2019 instead.

 The series also made its debut on foreign TV channels such as Pop in the United Kingdom, eToonz in South Africa, and ABC ME in Australia.
-Hanazuki was shown on the Russian TV channel "Carousel" approximately in 2017–2018.
+Hanazuki was shown on the Russian TV channel Carousel approximately in 2017–2018.